For Cuyana, the leather tote bag wars are personal

 Exactly six years ago, the leather tote bag became an essential in working women’s closets, along with a pair of blue jeans, black heels, and a simple button-down shirt.
 Shilpa Shah would know.
 As the cofounder of Cuyana, a women’s fashion startup based in San Francisco, she made it her job to stay on top of what women wanted, particularly educated millennial women.

-Back in 2013, as Shah was gearing up to launch her new label, it was clear to her that the leather tote bag, an elevated version of the humble rectangular shoulder bag, was going to be the next big thing.
+Back in 2013, as Shah and co-founder Karla Gallardo were gearing up to launch their new label, it was clear to her that the leather tote bag, an elevated version of the humble rectangular shoulder bag, was going to be the next big thing.
 “I could see it in the zeitgeist,” Shah tells me.
 “Women were living these busy, multifaceted lives, and needed a bag that they could fill up and take everywhere, from the office to the weekend to their travels.
 We really believed that the leather tote would be the ‘it’ bag that women would keep coming back to.”

 She was right.
 Leather totes have become ubiquitous, and now carry professional women throughout their days and even careers.
 Take Minali Chatani, who graduated in 2013 from the Rhode Island School of Design and received Cuyana’s very first tote bag as a graduation present.
 She carried it through her first job as a designer for Bloomingdales, and then as she became the head of brand creative at Sweetgreen.
 These days, she’s just cofounded a design-oriented pet products company called Wild One, and she’s carrying the same black leather tote.
 “It’s literally taken me through my entire career,” she says.